deweylab/CellO/README.md

 ## About

 CellO (Cell Ontology-based classification) is a Python package for performing cell type classification of RNA-seq data.
 CellO makes hierarchical predictions against the [Cell Ontology](http://www.obofoundry.org/ontology/cl.html).
+These classifiers were trained on nearly all of the primary cell, bulk RNA-seq data in the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra).

 ## Setup